peer52437/Husky-pick-place/README.md

 This program with moveit was then used in the program of VeelWaypoints.py.
 So in this simulation the robot drives to the waypoints and simulates picking and placing an object.
 A video was also made of this simulation. https://youtu.be/95B99MdWNBs

+For a better simulation an object would have to be placed in gazebo.
+Then that object needs to get a frame in RViz.
+Then when the husky drives to this object it has to make a tf to the robot and send the arm to the location of the frame.
+This has not succeeded so far for two reasons. first, reading the quaternions and sending the arm there has proved difficult.
+And second creating a frame in RViz from an object in gazebo.